Come Get Her

 "Come Get Her" is a song by American hip hop duo Rae Sremmurd.
 It was released on September 29, 2015, by EarDrummers and Interscope Records, as the fifth single from their debut album SremmLife.
-The song was produced by EarDrummers-founder, Mike Will Made It.
-The music video for the song was released on September 21, 2015.
+The song was written alongside producer Mike Will Made It and co-producer A+.
+The music video for the song was released prior on September 21, 2015.

 Music video

 The music video was released on September 21, 2015.
 The video revolves around Rae Sremmurd being accidentally booked to perform at a country-music line-dancing club.
 It was filmed at the Cowboy Palace saloon in LA.